 - In the Perspective viewport, extrude the contour polyline 0.2m with the _ExtrudeCrv command .
 Make sure the “Solid” option from the command line is on.

 - Place the resulting polysurface into the middle of the two ramp flights so it intersects with the wall.

-- You can add more detail to the ramp fence by making their edges round.
+- You can add more detail to the ramp fence by making the edges of the solid round.
 Use the _Fillet command (a fillet radius of 2mm is fine).